 Having demonstrated that outsourcing increases remainers' wages, what is the total effect of outsourcing on wage inequality?
 Recent work has found that wage inequality is increasing in both Germany (Card, Heining, and Kline, 2013) and the United States (Song et al., 2018).
 In both countries, increased wage inequality has been partially driven by sorting-high-wage workers are increasingly working in high-wage firms.
 (Abowd, Kramarz, and Margolis, 1999) Both Card, Heining, and Kline (2013) and Song et al. (2018) suggest outsourcing is a potential mechanism for increased inequality.
 Goldschmidt and Schmieder (2017) show that outsourcing among low-wage occupations increased wage inequality in Germany.
 However, because remainers wages increase, that analysis may have under or over-estimated the effect of outsourcing on inequality.
 If remainers are low-wage and outsourcing increases their wages, Goldschmidt and Schmieder (2017) over-estimated the effect of outsourcing on inequality.
 If, instead, remainers are high-wage and their earnings increase, Goldschmidt and Schmieder (2017) under-estimated the effect of outsourcing on inequality.
 I examine the effect of outsourcing on within-firm wage inequality and aggregate wage inequality.
-After outsourcing, firms become more equal-the within-firm 90-10 wage ratio declines by 10% and the gini index declines by 5%.
-This decline in within-firm inequality occurs because the firms remove low-wage workers and outsourcing increases low-wage remainers' earnings more.
-This result is consistent with outsourcing as a partial explanation for recent sorting trends.
+After outsourcing, firms become more equal, both because the firms outsource low-wage workers and the earnings gains are concentrated among low-wage remainers.
+This suggests firms are outsourcing their lowest-wage workers, and is consistent with outsourcing as a partial explanation for recent sorting trends.

-3Appendix F demonstrates that the leavers' payroll is (on average) larger than the predicted increases in remainer earnings.
+&lt;sup>3Appendix E demonstrates that the leavers' payroll is (on average) larger than the predicted increases in remainer earnings.
 This means that firms can afford to compensate remainers.

 To estimate the total impact of outsourcing on wage inequality, it is important to incorporate the effect of outsourcing on remainers' wages.
-This total effect is estimated using a matched difference-in-differences design combined with Recentered Influence Functions (RIF).
+To estimate this total effect, I use a matched difference-in-differences design combined with Recentered Influence Functions (RIF).
 (Firpo, Fortin, and Lemieux, 2009) This methodology allows for estimation of the total effect of outsourcing on different parts of the wage distribution, incorporating the wage effect on remainers.
 Compared to the overall earnings distribution in the data, leavers' are slightly poorer than the population, while remainers' are substantially wealthier.
-Because the number of remainers substantially outweighs the number of leavers, there is no effect of the identified outsourcing events on the bottom of the wage distribution.
+Consequently, there is no effect of the identified OL outsourcing events on the bottom of the wage distribution.
 However, OL outsourcing increases the top of the wage distribution.
-A 1% increase in the share of workers part of an outsourcing event increases the top quarter of the wage distribution by approximately 10-15%.
-When separating this effect out by leaving workers and remainers, increasing the share of all workers who are outsourced by 1% reduces the bottom of the overall wage distribution.
-Increasing the share of all workers who are remainers by 1% has no effect on the bottom of the overall wage distribution, and increases the top of the wage distribution by 10-15%.

-Examining measures of inequality, a 1% increase in the share of workers part of an outsourcing event increases the gini index by approximately 10% and the variance of log wages by 5%.
+A 1% increase in the share of workers part of an outsourcing event increases the top quarter of the wage distribution by approximately 12%.
+When examining measures of inequality, a 1% increase in the share of workers part of an outsourcing event increases the gini index by approximately 5%, and the variance of log wages by approximately 10%.
 The results in this paper provide direct evidence on the effect of outsourcing on remaining workers in the firm.
-This is an important element of understanding the aggregate wage impacts of outsourcing, which has thus far focused on the impacts of outsourcing on the outsourced (Dube and Kaplan, 2010; Goldschmidt and Schmieder,
+This is an important element of understanding the aggregate wage impacts of outsourcing, which has thus far focused on the impacts of outsourcing on the outsourced (Dube and Kaplan, 2010; Goldschmidt and Schmieder, 2017; Dorn, Schmieder, and Spletzer, 2018) or wage comparisons between outsourced and non-outsourced labor (Drenik et al., 2021).
+Additionally, this paper utilizes a wider array of potential occupations to examine outsourcing.